If you are seeking to claim compensation following an accident in a supermarket, you have come to the right place.

 - Begin a claim online

-The following resources may help you understand more about claiming an accident in a supermarket compensation.
+The following resources may help you understand more about claiming compensation for an accident in a supermarket.

 Statutory Sick Pay (SSP) – Find out what you could be owed for taking sick leave following an injury.